 The article above was first published in the June 2022 edition of The Local.

 The University of Newcastle Living Histories site has a photograph by Ralph Snowball of a tunnel of the Ebbw Vale colliery.
 At the time of writing the photograph is titled as “Ebbw Vale Colliery, New Lambton”, This is somewhat misleading as it suggests the mine was in New Lambton when in fact it was geographically located in Adamstown Heights.

-The only pit the New Lambton coal company was operating in 1897 was the New Lambton C Pit, located in Adamstown Heights.
+In 1897 the New Lambton Coal Company was operating their “C” Pit in Adamstown Heights.
 The Ebbw Vale colliery was adjacent to this pit, but the connection to it was more than just one of physical proximity.

-The first time Ebbw Vale colliery is mentioned in a Department of Mines annual report, for the year 1889, it is listed as “Ebbw Vale (late New Lambton C)”.
-This suggests that it was formerly part of the New Lambton C mine, but was subsequently split off into a separate entity.
-In subsequent annual reports “New Lambton C” and “Ebbw Vale” are listed as separate mines, but it would seem they both had the same owner, the New Lambton Coal Company.
+In 1889 the workings became known as Ebbw Vale colliery, although it was often subsequently still referred to as the New Lambton Tunnel.
+The Department of Mines annual report for the year 1889 lists it as “Ebbw Vale (late New Lambton C)”.
+In subsequent annual reports “New Lambton C” and “Ebbw Vale” are listed as separate entities, but they both had the same owner, the New Lambton Coal Company.

 - The 1903 Department of Mines annual report notes that “Mr. L. H Lewington, legal manager, New Lambton Land and Coal Co.
 (Limited), gave notice of the appointment of Mr. Alexander McLeish as under-manager of Ebbw Vale Colliery.

 - A newspaper report from 29 December 1905 refers to “Ebbw Vale pit, on the New Lambton Estate”